catibogC/PA2_ECE2112/README.md

     X = np.random.randint(10, 101, size=(5, 5))
     print(X)

-To normalize the array, the following formula was used:
+To normalize the array, the following formula was used.

 ---